Shop Till You Drop In Designer Outlets, Stores, Flea Markets and More.

 Convenience, accessibility and selection; this is what you will find in Fort Myers's best malls and shopping centers.
 With plenty of parking at all of these spots, you can get in and out quickly and see a ton of things.
-Local shopping options include high-brow and low-brow stores, along with a variety of food offerings should you need a drink or a bite for fuel your shopping day.
+Local shopping options include high-brow and low-brow stores, along with a variety of food offerings should you need a drink or a bite to fuel your efforts.

 For great discounts at brand name and designer stores, you can’t beat the outdoor shopping at Miromar Outlets.
-Easy to get to right off of Interstate 75, you will find everything from Coach and Nike to Chico’s and Bose, as well as lots of local restaurants and bars.
+Easy to spot, just off of Interstate 75, you will find everything from Coach and Nike to Chico’s and Bose, as well as lots of local restaurants and bars.

-Full price and a little more upscale shopping is in the shops at Coconut Point Mall.
+Full price and a little more upscale is shopping at Coconut Point Mall.
 Here you will find more than 140 specialty shops like Apple, Teavana, MAC and West Elm.
 As well as so-called "box stores" like Best Buy, Ulta and Target.
 There is condo living and a movie theater on property and lots of dining, including Ruth's Chris Steakhouse.

 10 Ortiz Avenue Flea Market